flattool/gobjectify/README.md

 # gobjective
-A combination of a library of helpers and generated gi-types to make working with GNOME JS in TS far smoother
+A combination of a library of helpers to make working with GNOME JS in TS far smoother